nvarcharmax/AngularAzureB2C/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+The purpose for this project is to integrate Azure B2C and authenticate user access to a simple Angular 6 page.
+It has been adapted from https://azure.microsoft.com/en-us/resources/samples/active-directory-b2c-javascript-angular2-4-spa/ which has not been updated for a while.

+The idea is to demonstrate the ease with which such an integration can be incorporated within the app with minimal set up after a base angular-cli project has been initiated.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.